craigschlegel/registrations-for-the-events-calendar/readme.txt

 Contributors: roundupwp
 Support Website: https://roundupwp.com/support
 Tags: registration, The Events Calendar, RSVP, events, event registration, meetups, meetings, seminars, groups, conferences, registrations, add-on, extension, community, event contact, events calendar, workshops
-Requires at least: 3.0
+Requires at least: 3.5
-Tested up to: 4.8
+Tested up to: 4.9
 Stable tag: 2.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Manage registrations for your events and classes with ease.
-The Registrations for The Events Calendar plugin is an extension for Modern Tribe's The Events Calendar (free edition) though it may also work with paid extensions.
-Collect registration form submissions for your events, classes, meetings, meetups, workshops and more.
+Whether you're holding a meetup, class, workshop, tournament, or any other kind of event, you need a way to handle registrations.
+Our plugin makes managing this process easy and simple.
+Even nontechnical users can setup the plugin and start collecting registrations within minutes.

+= Parent Plugin =

+In order for the Registrations for the Events Calendar to work properly, you need to install its parent plugin, [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/).
+(Both are free.)

+= Quick to Set Up and Easy to Get Started =

+As soon as you install and activate the plugin, you can begin collecting registrations.
+You don't need any shortcodes (although they're available).
+Instead, the registration form is automatically added to every single event page by default.

+= User-Friendly Features =

+* Reduce incomplete registrations by limiting the entire process to a single page (AJAX form submit).
+* Keep your event page uncluttered (your registration form is hidden initially and revealed by clicking a customizable "Register" button).
+* Follow-up with your attendees with a customizable confirmation email.
+* Save entries in a database table for easy event management.

 = Highly Customizable =

-Create a simple, straight-forward registration form with the ability to add as many text form fields as you need.
-Automatically add the form to every single event page in one of four areas (parts of the template).
-Change the labels, error messaging and whether or not the field is required.
-The form is submitted using AJAX so your guests never have to leave the single event page while submitting a registration.
-Optionally, you can set limits for the number of guests allowed to register per event along with displaying a list of current attendees above the form.

-= Quick to Set Up and Easy to Get Started =

-As soon as you install and activate the plugin you can begin collecting registrations.
-No need for shortcodes (although they are available), the registration form is added to every single event page by default.
-The form asks for a guest's first name, last name, and email address by default though you can change or add to these fields on the "Form" tab.
+* Add as many text fields as you'd like to the registration form.
+* Add the registration form to one of several parts of the page your event is displayed on.
+* Display the registration form anywhere on your site with shortcodes.
+* Customize the labels, error messages, directions for your attendees, and which fields are required.
+* Customize both the email templates sent to your attendees and the notification email sent to the event holder.
+* Limit the number of registrations per event.
+* Display a list of current registered attendees.
+* Specify a registration deadline (both date and time).

 = Powerful Backend Features for Easy Management =

+* Registrations are saved in the WordPress database, where you can manually add, edit, and delete them.
+* Email addresses can be checked for duplicates (this prevents duplicate registrations).
-Registrations are saved in the WordPress database and can be manually added, edited, and deleted in the admin area.
-See notifications of when new registrations need to be reviewed.
-View a breakdown of registrations by event and browse them quickly in an overview.
-Export your registrations into a spreadsheet using a .csv export feature.
+* Get notifications when new registrations need to be reviewed.
+* View a breakdown of registrations by event, and browse them quickly in an overview.

-= Features =

-* Visitors can register for your events
-* Registration form automatically appears on all single event pages, options to disable them for any specific event
-* Customizable form and messages.
-Easy to manually translate and tweak to your use case.
-* Set limits customized to each event for total registrations
-* Form submits without the visitor needing to leave the page or even refresh using AJAX.
-* Registrants are sent a customizable confirmation email and the event organizer can be sent a notification email when a registration is made.
-* Optional attendee list visible above the form
-* Validate emails, allow only one registration per email per event
-* Many options can be customized for each event including email recipients, email "from" addresses, deadline, and registration limits
-* Shortcodes to display registration forms in other areas of your website
-* Manage registrations in the backend with the ability to add, edit, and delete.
-* Export registrations to a spreadsheet in .csv form.
+* Export your registrations to a CSV spreadsheet.
+* Search registrations by name, phone, or email.

 = Benefits =

-* Simple workflow for setting up registrations for your events frees up time.
+* Simple workflow frees up your time.
-* Give your events a personal touch with custom messages in emails
-* Build a community by allowing others to see who's attending
+* Customizations allow you to add a personal touch.
+* Optional display of a registered attendee list builds community.
-* Straight-forward registration process provides a great user experience for your guests.
+* Straightforward registration process provides a world-class user experience.

+= Feature Reviews =

+"**Perfect plugin, excellent support!** Really, two things you can never find combined.
+The plugin works great.
+Even the free version has many options, and the support is great.
+They answer quickly and provide answers to help you achieve what you need.
+Totally recommend it, and hope they keep creating great plugins!" -[delfidream](https://wordpress.org/support/topic/perfect-plugin-excelent-support/)

+"I needed a plugin to allow signing up for advising sessions at a university; this worked great. **Simple, easy to set up.**" -[adowdle](https://wordpress.org/support/topic/great-extension-for-the-events-calendar/)

+= Pro Version =

-<strong>Check out [Registrations for the Events Calendar Pro](https://roundupwp.com/products/registrations-for-the-events-calendar-pro/) for premium features like a form builder, enforced email address confirmation, and more options for logged-in users.</strong>
+Do you need even more customization and control?
+Check out [Registrations for the Events Calendar Pro](https://roundupwp.com/products/registrations-for-the-events-calendar-pro/).
+Pro features include:

-Also, consider donating to the "parent" plugin for this extension [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/).
-It's a truly awesome plugin that's why we extended it!
+* Multiple forms specific to each event.
+* Drop-down, checkbox, radio, and paragraph fields.
+* Guest registrations (register for more than one person at a time).
+* Multiple confirmation email templates.
+* Multiple registration venues and tiers.

 == Feedback or Support ==

 We would love to hear feedback and support the plugin so please visit the "Support" tab inside the plugin settings page for assistance.